ajiayi-debug/tiktokmllm/README.md

 - **Improved Fact-Checking:** Re-integration or enhancement of the fact-checking loop to further validate and refine generated answers.
 - **Advanced Error Handling:** More granular error handling and reporting throughout the pipeline.
 - **Configuration Management:** Externalize more parameters from `main.py` into a dedicated configuration file (e.g., YAML).
-- **Comprehensive Testing Suite:** Addition of unit, integration, and end-to-end tests.

 ## Architecture Diagram